kboustany/deepforward/README.md

 # Setup

 Since this was not really meant to be something people would use in lieu of Keras or PyTorch, I did not bother turning it into a package.
-This being said, you can still use inside a Colab notebook if you so choose.
-The process for doing so is simple and demonstrated in the example notebooks contained herein.
+This being said, you can still use the library inside a Colab notebook if you so choose.
+The process for doing so is simple and is demonstrated in the example notebooks contained herein.